Gabriela Stacherová

 Gabriela Stacherová (born 4 February 1980 in Zvolen) is a Slovak slalom canoeist who competed at the international level from 1995 to 2010, specializing in the K1 event.

+Biography

-She won a silver medal in the K1 team event at the 2009 ICF Canoe Slalom World Championships in La Seu d'Urgell.
-At the European Championships she won a total of 7 medals in the K1 team event (2 golds, 4 assists and 1 bronze).
+Stacherová won a silver medal in the K1 team event at the 2009 ICF Canoe Slalom World Championships in La Seu d'Urgell.
+At the European Championships, she won a total of seven medals in the K1 team event (two gold, four assists, and one bronze).

 Stacherová competed in two Summer Olympics.
 She finished 11th on her debut in the K1 event at the 2000 Summer Olympics in Sydney.
-Four years later at the 2004 Summer Olympics in Athens, she finished 10th in the K1 event.

-Stacherová recorded 6 World Cup podiums during her career, including her only victory in Bratislava in 2003.
+Four years later at the 2004 Summer Olympics in Athens, she finished tenth place in the K1 event.
+Stacherová recorded six World Cup podiums during her career, including her only victory in Bratislava in 2003.